-If you're still feeling anxious, however, here are some tips for relaxation:
+If you’re still feeling anxious about selling and buying a home at the same time, here are some tips for relaxation:

 - Take some time off work.
 It’s difficult to juggle a move with a full-time job, so you might want to ask your boss if you can spend a couple of days at home while you sort out everything.

 - Communicate with your real estate agent.
 They are available to help you through the process and answer any questions you may have.